-Yes, we are supplying COVID-19 convalescent plasma to three COVID-19 related clinical trials that have recently been approved by Health Canada: two adult trials — one treating patients in the early stage of COVID-19 infection and one treating patients who are severely-ill with the virus, as well as a pediatric trial.
+Yes, we are supplying COVID-19 convalescent plasma to three COVID-19 related clinical trials that have been approved by Health Canada: two adult trials — one treating patients in the early stage of COVID-19 infection and one treating patients, who are severely-ill with the virus — as well as a pediatric trial.

 In addition, we are working to help hospital and provincial and federal testing laboratories determine which COVID-19 assays perform the best by supplying samples from donors who have recovered from COVID-19.

-We also hope to supply some blood products to researchers through our Blood4Research Program.
+Some blood products will also be available to researchers through our Blood4Research Program.

 If it works, will we be collecting convalescent plasma long term?